antonmi/espec/README.md

   * 1.3.2
     - Generated examples were added
   * 1.3.3
     - Bug fix structure diff were fixed
+  * 1.3.4
+    - Line number option for contexts

 ## Contributing
 ##### Contributions are welcome and appreciated!